Every year on International Day of Older Persons we like to focus on the older people within our business, both our service users and our care staff.

 What would you say to someone who is retired or due to retire soon, but considering a career in care?
 "Your experience either of care or life will be much appreciated by the elderly service users we work with.
 I know a lot of service users I speak to say they like older carers as it feels less like having their grandchildren look after them and more like a friend.
 In care, all you need is common sense and you’re halfway there!
 If you have a kind heart and a listening ear then you have everything you need to support someone.
 The training can only teach you so much.
 You need to want to make a difference to enjoy this role.
 I cannot recommend it enough and I only hope more people my age discover how rewarding it can be!"

-Each of our carers is able to share the days they are able to work and our teams endeavour to support them with hours to suit this.
-We have both full-time and part-time opportunities available and you don’t need to have previous experience in a care position, just a passion for caring for others.
+Each of our care wrokers is able to share the days they are able to work and our teams endeavour to support them with hours to suit this.
+We have both full-time and part-time opportunities available and you don’t need to have previous experience in a care position, just a passion for caring for others and a willingness to learn about care and how to provide quality care as a care assistant.

-If this sounds like something you might be interested in, click here to discover your local Cera branch and their current opportunities.
+If this sounds like something you might be interested in, click here to discover your local Cera branch and their current opportunities we always have various care roles in different locations across the UK.